 9. Data Entry Clerk ($33K Average annual salary)

-This job requires attention to detail and basic knowledge about some database software generally used by most businesses.
-Data entry jobs are usually an entry-level position.
-You need to be organized and accurate to be an effective data entry clerk.
+This job requires attention to detail and basic knowledge of some database software generally used by most businesses.
+Data entry jobs are usually entry-level positions.
+You nIt would help if you were weaponized and accurate to be an effective data entry clerk.